EUDAT-Training/B2FIND-Training/04-install-CKAN.md

 ```sh
 JDK_DIRS="/usr/lib/jvm/java-8-oracle /usr/lib/jvm/default-java /usr/lib/jvm/java-6-sun"
 ```
-This line lists all possible location for a the JDK and takes the first valid one.
+This line lists all possible locations for the JDK and takes the first valid one.

 > 2. Another error maybe a `HTTP ERROR 500` saying that `JSP support not configured`.
 This might happen on Ubuntu machines.
 ```